Best Salad Spinner of 2021

-Leading the pack, the Mueller 5-Liter Vegetable Washer performed very well in the battery of tests our lead reviewer threw at it.
-Though it is slightly more expensive than average, its benefits far outweigh the few dollars more in cost.
-The ease of getting the unit to spin at a high rate of speed led to an impressive amount of water removal, especially in ridding kale and blackberries of their excess water after a rinse.
-After two consecutive five-second spins, it managed to average 96.5% water removal across the four types of plants tested.
+The Mueller 5-Liter Vegetable Washer performed well in the battery of tests that we threw at it.
+Though it is slightly above average in price, its unique benefits outweigh the added expense.
+The unit was a breeze to get up to a high spin rate, which allowed for an impressive amount of water removal.
+After two consecutive five-second spins, it averaged 96.5% water removal across the four types of plants tested.
 We especially appreciated the ability of this model with freshly rinsed kale and blackberries.
 The lid fits securely on the bowl while offering trouble-free clean-up.
 Although its braking button was small, it still easily stopped after a fast-spinning operation.

-Many factors led to this unit placing well in our review, with just a few exceptions.
-The OXO Good Grips proved to be the best push-button style model in our review.
-The push-button fits well into the palm of a hand, and the downward force tends to make spinning operation very simple.
-The included brake button worked well and did not require excessive force to stop.
-Cleaning up was quite easy because unlike other units that require you to remove a screw, this product's lid simply pulls apart.
-The colander did not have sharp edges, which also added to positive marks for ease of cleaning.
+The OXO Good Grips is one of the best push-button style models in our fleet.
+The push-button fits nicely into the palm of our hand, and the downward force made the spinning operation very simple.
+Cleaning up was relatively easy because, unlike other units that require you to remove a screw, this product's lid simply pulls apart.
+The included brake button worked well and did not need excessive force to stop.
 In our water and dirt removal tests, this unit performed above average.
 The colander did not have sharp edges making it easier to clean.

-In future iterations of this model, it would be nice to see anti-slip pads on the bottom of the unit as well as a slight redesign of the way the colander fits between the bowl and the lid.
-The anti-slip pads would help the unit to slip less on smooth surfaces.
+In future iterations of this model, it would be nice to see anti-slip pads on the bottom of the unit.
 The colander failed to stay in place at higher speeds; this creates a wobble in the unit, which can scuff salad bowls.
 Unfortunately, our lead reviewer's favorite salad bowl fell victim to this imperfection.
 We also believe the product would benefit from a redesign of how the colander fits between the bowl and lid.
-Though these factors are worth being aware of, the benefits far outweigh the drawbacks of this unit.
+Though these factors are worth being aware of, the benefits far outweigh the drawbacks of this model.

 If you are looking for a spinner with a small footprint, then the Prepworks by Progressive Collapsible 3-Quart is a good choice.
-Though it underperformed in many of the tests our reviewer put it through, it still functions adequately in most situations.
-This spinner excelled in the ease of cleaning category.
+Though it underperformed in many of the tests our reviewer put it through, it still functioned adequately in most situations.
+This spinner was very easy to clean.
 The silicone walls of the colander may have contributed to inferior marks in the water removal and dirt removal metrics, but they did prove easy to clean.
 Those same silicone walls are also what allow this product to collapse and nest very efficiently.

 In many of the other categories, the Prepworks by Progressive Collapsible seemed to be plagued by issues related to the fragile and cheap feeling crank arm mechanism.
 The inadequacies of the crank arm led to slower spinning and harder-to-brake operation.
 This collapsible spinner might be your best bet to add to a camping or RV setup, but it fails to stack up well against the competition.

 At 6.2 quarts, the Brieftons BR-SS-02 had the most capacity for greens.
 This is extremely handy when entertaining for a larger dinner party.
 Our tester found you could fit 6-8 large servings of salad in this spinner.
-The braking button worked extremely well, despite having the largest capacity.
+The braking button worked exceptionally well, despite having the largest capacity.
 This is where this model shined, but on other functions and features, it failed to impress our reviewer.

-The spinning mechanism's large button was easy enough to push and similar to the two OXO models also tested in this review, however, the colander tended to slip often.
-Partially, this was due to a poorly designed silicone "anti-slip" ring on the bottom of the bowl.
+The spinning mechanism's large button was easy enough to push and similar to the two OXO models tested in this review; however, the colander tended to slip often.
+We believe this is partly due to the questionably designed "anti-slip" ring on the bottom of the bowl.
 This anti-slip ring failed to stay on the bottom of the bowl after one spin.
 After cleaning the unit, our lead reviewer was unable to reattach the non-slip ring in a way that prevented it from falling off again in later tests.
 These factors contributed to a disappointing showing in its ability to remove dirt and water because anytime the unit slipped, it meant less water or dirt was being removed.
-We would imagine working out some of the kinks in the design would help the Brieftons BR-SS-02 place much better in future reviews.
+We would imagine working out some of the design kinks would help the Brieftons BR-SS-02 place much better in future reviews.

 Why You Should Trust Us